PM ‘didn’t know specific claims’ about Chris Pincher before giving him whips job

 Boris Johnson did not know “specific claims” about Chris Pincher before appointing him deputy chief whip despite numerous sexual misconduct allegations, a Cabinet minister has argued.

-Therese Coffey battled to defend the Prime Minister on Sunday over his decision to give the MP who has been stripped of the Conservative whip a key ministerial role.
+Therese Coffey battled to defend the Prime Minister on Sunday over his decision to give the MP, who has been stripped of the Conservative whip, a key ministerial role in February’s reshuffle.

 Former No 10 adviser Dominic Cummings alleged that Mr Johnson had referred to the MP as “Pincher by name, pincher by nature” long before appointing him in February.